← Glossary · Training and Tuning

 Technique

-CutMix is a data augmentation technique that helps train more robust image classification models by blending parts of two different images.
+CutMix is a data augmentation technique used to train image classification models more effectively by mixing parts of different images together.

 Learn AI in 5 minutes a day.